 There is no doubt that this work is challenging.
 But it's also incredibly rewarding and inspiring.
-Right on the front-lines of our neighborhoods, CSWs literally change and save lives on a daily basis.
+Right on the front-lines of our neighbourhoods, CSWs literally change and save lives on a daily basis.

 Looking for a career where you can really make a difference?
-Read on to discover 4 powerful ways you can transform your community, one person at a time, as a CSW.
+Read on to discover four powerful ways you can transform your community, one person at a time, as a CSW.

 1. Working with At-risk Youth